Dans-labs/dariah/docs/Dux.md

 ### setAlt
 Switch to specified alternative.

+### setItems
+This function is used to switch a bunch of records from an open to a closed state or vice versa.

 Reducer
 ---------------------------------------------------------------------------
 Increases the index of the alternative by one, cyclically, and puts it under the right